YoussefLagtab/dc_over_the_network/README.md

 - run: ``` cargo run ```
 - connect: ``` nc localhost 8000 ```
-- use: use as the dc linux command
+- use: use like the dc linux command